stat133-sp19/hw-stat133-yangluanne/workout01/report/workout01-luanne-yang.md

 | Stephen Curry  |        1250|        584|     46.72000|
 | Draymond Green |         578|        245|     42.38754|

 Out of a total of 1250 shots, Curry made approximately 46.72% of the shots.
 Klay Thompson was not far behind Curry.
 During the season, he made a total of 1220 shots with a 47.13% success rate.
 Green made 578 shots with an accuracy of 42.39% and Durant made 915 shots with an accuracy of 54.10%.
 Second only to Durant, Iguodala scored 51.75% of the his shots.
 Even though Curry and Thompson appeared to have contributed the most to the team, in reality, neither of them had a shot percentage over 50%.
 While Iguodala, who did not shoot as often during the season, had a higher accuracy than both Curry and Thompson.
+From this data, it is clear that more shots do not lead to more shots made, but a player's shot accuracy can also be determined by the shot type they were aiming for.
+There are two shot types, the two point field goal and the three point field goal.

 The table below displays the two point field goal effective shooting percentage of all five players.
-It includes the same labels as the overall effective shooting table. \#\#\#\# 2PT Effective Shooting % by Players
+It includes the same labels as the overall effective shooting table.

+#### 2PT Effective Shooting % by Players

 | Name           |  TotalShots|  ShotsMade|  PercentMade|
 |:---------------|-----------:|----------:|------------:|